wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 ----
 <center>
-<h3> Handy tips to keep those dashboards dazzling. </h3>
+<h3> Creation of impactful dashboards </h3>
 </center>
 ---
 <br/>

-In the earlier blog post [Who Needs Dashboards?](http://jesswhite.co.uk/whoneedsdashboards-post/) we explored why dashboarding is important and some different types of dashboard in a business.
+The earlier blog post [Who Needs Dashboards?](http://jesswhite.co.uk/whoneedsdashboards-post/) explored different types of dashboard in a business and why dashboarding is important.
 It also explored how dashboarding increases transparency and communication in a business, and the benefits of this.

-This post will cover some hints and tips on how to ensure the dashboards you create are easy to maintain and suitable for their purpose.
+This series of posts will cover some hints and tips on how to ensure the dashboards you create are easy to maintain and suitable for their purpose.

 ### What is a dashboard again?

 Dashboards are also known as visualisations.
 They are used to display information that is useful in a way that is easy to understand and react to.
 There are quite a few examples of dashboards that are used day-to-day outside of technology.

 An example of an everyday dashboard is a dashboard in a car.
 There are a few different ways that information is conveyed on a car dashboard.
-The information that you need the most, how fast you are going and how much fuel is in the tank, is most readily available.
-This information is normally shown, ever-present on big dials that are easy to see and read.
+The information that you need the most - how fast you are going and how much fuel is in the tank - is most readily available.
+This information is normally shown, ever-present, on big dials that are easy to see and read.

 A driver would also need to be alerted if there was something wrong with their car that they may need to act on - the oil needs changing or there is a problem with the engine.
 These will also appear on a dashboard but in a different way to the information that is needed all the time.
 This is so that attention is drawn to it, that the driver knows it is more urgent.
 Some cars may show them as a specially shaped light that flashes up when there is a problem.
 For less urgent alerts, they may show up in a different colour or format.
 Examples are that the cars indicator lights or fog lights are on.